cursebreakers/rust_bucket/README.md

   - how does this relate/differ to git?
 Could some form of git implementation handle this better?

 **Robust Console Controls**

-Program variables and controls: (command flags or runtime menu options?)
+- Program variables and controls: (command flags or runtime menu options?)
   - env config:
     - set PORT
     - set recursion depth
   - man pages
+  - loud/quiet server logs

 **Recursion Depth Control**
 - Create variable(s) to limit or expand the recursion depth of the bucket index